Pentagon leak suspect Jack Teixeira expected to plead guilty in federal case

 Authorities have provided few details about an alleged possible motive, but accounts of those in the online private chat group where the documents were disclosed have depicted Teixeira as motivated more by bravado than ideology.

-Prosecutors had urged the judge to keep Teixeira jailed while the case played, in part because of an arsenal of weapons found at his home and his history of disturbing online statements.
-They included one social media post saying that, if he had his way, he would like to kill a “ton of people” because it would be “culling the weak minded.”
+Prosecutors had urged the judge to keep Teixeira jailed while the case played out, in part because of an arsenal of weapons found at his home and his history of disturbing online statements.
+That included one social media post saying that, if he had his way, he would like to kill a “ton of people” because it would be “culling the weak minded.”

 U.S. District Judge Indira Talwani last year denied Teixeira’s bid for release, saying “No set of release conditions will reasonably assure the safety of the community, or prevent destruction of evidence.”